Elizabeth Murphy House: Description

-The floorpan and most of the interior are undisturbed and in original form.
+The floorplan and most of the interior are undisturbed and in original form.
 The interior includes birch trim with the original rubbed-shellac finish, dining and kitchen cabinets and leaded art-glass doors, windows and light screens with a simple motif that mirrors the homes facade.
 Modifications include shingles over the original exterior pebble-dash stucco, double pane-glass windows where there were once single panes, and the excavation of a garage where there was once a crawl space under the sleeping porch.

+Drawings

 Plan records for ASBH Model A203 are held in the Frank Lloyd Wright Foundation Archives (1082.001).
 A drawing from a brochure page shows model A201 as featuring a flat roof, model A202 with a gabled roof, and A203 with a hip roof.

 The amateur Wright historian Richard Johnson visited the home in 2012 and presented the owners with drawings by Wright that he thought would reaffirm its pedigree.
 Johnson, along with Dominique Watts and William A. Storrer, was researching lost works by the architect for a book that was not published.
 In 2015, onsite inspections and court records compiled by Michael P. Lilek, the then Curator of American System-Built Homes with Frank Lloyd Wright Wisconsin, Inc., confirmed the house as a Wright design by comparing construction features with Wright's model A203 and named the home the "Elizabeth Murphy House," based on the practice that Wright homes be named for the original buyer.